 Are you ready to design your small farm right from the beginning?
 Sure, you've been planning it in your head for years.
 Now you're ready - you have the time, energy, and land to make your dreams a reality.
 But the choices can seem overwhelming.
 So, where do you start?

 That's really the first question you need to ask yourself.
-Some things to think about: what are your reasons behind wanting to farm?
+Some things to think about: what are your reasons for wanting to farm?

 Before you start scouring the local paper for livestock, take a step back.
 What are your goals for your small farm?
 What kind of farm are you planning?
 It might be a hobby farm, where your farm is a supplement to a full-time job, something relaxing you can do for fun in the evenings and on the weekends.
 It could be that you want your farm to actually make money, eventually replacing your current job.
 Or, your goal might be to produce all the food (and possibly power) that you and your family need - homesteading or self-sufficiency.